 - You can also buy blight resistant varieties.
 However, the genetic make-up of the blight fungus changes constantly, which means varieties that were classed as blight resistant might not be resistant anymore.
 You can find out which potatoes have resistance to blight on the British Potato Variety Database.

-Another type of disease you might have to deal with when potato growing is potato scab.
+Another type of disease you might have to deal with when growing potatoes is potato scab.
 There are different types which can be fungal or bacterial diseases.
 The main two types that affect potatoes are common scab, which also affects other root vegetables, and powdery scab.

 You can only see signs of an infection on the tubers themselves, so only when you come to harvest your potatoes will you know that they have been infected by scabs.